Open-Splice/Splice/README.md

-# Splice
+# Welcome
-The Splice Programming Language
+Welcome to Splice.
+Sinha's Brand new Open Source Programming Language

+Instructions are comming soon